Labą dieną - Hello

 Lithuania is a country on the eastern coast of the Baltic Sea.
 It shares borders with Latvia, Poland, Belarus, and Russia.
 The border of Lithuania with Belarus and Russia is also an external border of the EU.
 Lithuania's capital is Vilnius.

-In Lithuania, there is no separate official subspecialization for coloproctologists.
-Coloproctology is practiced by some Abdominal Surgeons and General Surgeons, who are trained at the Vilnius University and the Lithuanian University of Health Sciences in Kaunas.
+In Lithuania, there is no separate official subspecialisation for coloproctologists.
+Coloproctology is practiced by some abdominal surgeons and general surgeons, who are trained at the Vilnius University and the Lithuanian University of Health Sciences in Kaunas.

 Lithuanian surgeons are united under the Lithuanian Surgeons Association, established in 2000.
-It consists of 8 regional and specialized surgical societies.
-These societies and association organize national and international congresses.
+It consists of eight regional and specialised surgical societies.
+These societies and association organise national and international congresses.
 In collaboration with Latvian and Estonian surgeons, the Baltic Association of Surgeons (BAS) was founded.
-BAS organizes international congresses in the Baltic countries.
+BAS organises international congresses in the Baltic countries.

 The Lithuanian Society of Coloproctology was established in 1991 in Kaunas.
 This society is not a member of the Lithuanian Surgeons Association.